 - Refrigerated food

 - Opened beverages

 These items will be labeled as such with a hazardous note directly on them.
-Hazardous items are chemical-containing materials that are highly combustible and may even be explosive most of the time.
-Look out for these other hazardous items as well:
+Hazardous items are chemical-containing materials that are highly combustible and may even be explosive, especially in a hot, moving truck or even in a closed self-storage facility.

 - Paint thinner